TrailsofGold/whitepaper/docs/README.md

 3. Earn money

 Note that earning money comes thrid.
 For a simple reason: the game needs to be sustainable.
 Which means:
-- A balanced model insead of unsustainable ROI promises
+- A balanced model instead of unsustainable ROI promises
 - An affordable entry cost and less financial pressure on newcomers
 - Fair fees